I Tested All 5 of Harry Styles's Pleasing Perfumes, and This One Was My Undeniable Favorite

 Notes: Plum, tobacco leaves, orris butter, marine accord, cedarwood, tonka bean absolute, Madagascar vanilla, amber

-Funnily enough, this is described as a "woody amber" scent, and while it certainly has, well, woody amber notes, I don't think I'd describe it that way.
-To me, it's much more bright and joy-inducing than other woody-amber perfumes I've worn.
+Funnily enough, this is described as a "woody amber" scent, and while it certainly has woody amber notes, I don't think I'd describe it that way.
+To me, it's much brighter and more joy-inducing than other woody-amber perfumes I've worn.
 I love it, and I don't say that lightly.

 Notes: Ambrette seeds, lemon, Madagascar black pepper, white linen accord, poplin blossom, ambroxan, skin musk